 Mazunte except from being the last destination in my mexican trip was probably also the highlight of it.
 This very little town on the pacific coast has become sort of hip in the last decade and yoga studios, fancies café serving drinks with soya milk and a bunch of other western stuff made their way into this remote part of the world.
 Despite of all nowadays Mazunte still hasn't reach that level of mass tourism that it is probably gonna reach in the next years and the atmosphere in town is still overall enjoyable and laid back.

 On my way there from Puerto Escondido I was mainly focusing on two numbers on my phonebook.
-One was the number of Jane that was supposed to join me in the following days and since she has not found a place to sleep yet, I felt the responsibility of finding and accomodation for both of us.
-The other was the number of an unknown local guy that I had from a previous meeting because he was likely to have free (and possibly cheap) accomodations in town.
+One was the number of Jane that was supposed to join me in the following days and since she had not found a place to sleep yet, I felt the responsibility of finding and accomodation for both of us.
+The other was the number of an unknown local guy that I had from a friend because he was likely to have free (and possibly cheap) accomodations in town.

 Luckily me and Jane could coordinate and showed up to the place the guy told us at the same time.
 The site was partly shared with the family and various rooms were available on the property.
-Since I am generally pretty adapatable, I left Jane the final say and when she agreed, we both checked in this blue painted double room on the ground floor.
+Since I am generally pretty adapatable, I left Jane the final say and when she agreed, we both checked into this blue painted double room on the ground floor.
 The room was unfinished as most of the other things in the property and the guy seemed to work daily in order to improve the state of his business, possibly also considering the fact that the place will become in the future his biggest source of income and probably even more.

 A few weeks later I went into casa Azul, the beautiful casa where Frida Kahlo lived her troublesome and painful life.
-The house has become the mecca of México City since Kahlo has turned nowadays into a female heroine and a symbol of woman emancipation.
+The house has become the mecca of México City since Kahlo has turned nowadays into a female heroine and a symbol of women emancipation.
 The house truly looks beautiful.
 The central patio filled with tropical plants and all the surrounding rooms around really give the place a sense of comfort and tranquililty that I assume most of humans can feel.

-While I was visiting the place a storm occured over México City and for a countless amount of time (I bet it was no longer than 5 minutes) the light went away leaving all the property in pitch dark.
+While I was visiting the place a storm occured over México City and for a countless amount of time (I bet it was no longer than 5 minutes though) the light went away leaving all the property in pitch dark.
 The blue-painted room I shared with Jane less than a week before suddendly came into my mind, reflecting the darkness of casa Azul (which was painted blue because of the admiration Frida had for the indigenous people of México according to someone) and our relaxed joyful half unfinished nest will be remembered as a place in the world where once again I was able to feel home.